FibroGen Inc. (FGEN) Shares Decline Despite Market Challenges - News Heater

 Insider Trading

-Conterno Enrique A, the Chief Executive Officer of FibroGen Inc., sale 1,880 shares at $2.80 during a trade that took place back on Jul 07, which means that Conterno Enrique A is holding 374,722 shares at $5,264 based on the most recent closing price.
+Henderson Jeffrey William, the Director of FibroGen Inc., sale 2,000 shares at $2.69 during a trade that took place back on Jul 11, which means that Henderson Jeffrey William is holding 32,866 shares at $5,380 based on the most recent closing price.

 Stock Fundamentals for FGEN